hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 the old value of a changing attribute.

 Note that this value is _always_ a string, regardless of the actual type of the value changing.
-Type conversion within policy may be necessary to achieve the comparison needed.
+[Type conversion][ref-sentinel-type-conversion] within policy may be necessary to achieve the comparison needed.

 As an example, given the following resource: